bezalel-7/turtle_crossing_road/README.md

 # turtle_crossing_road
-It 's a simple game in python , where turtle crosses road of traffic!!
+It 's a simple game in python , where turtle crosses road of traffic!!, as level increases speed of the traffic increases.

-# controls
+#controls
  up key for forward

 ## Running the application